We Need To Talk About Karen

 Fantine met a Karen, that’s what.

-The aforementioned Madame Victurnien took a disliking to her “ways” and spent thirty francs to find out her secret.
-An illegitimate child.
+The aforementioned Madame Victurnien took a dislike to her “ways” and spent thirty francs to find out her secret: an illegitimate child.

-After discovering this, Madame ‘Caron’ went to see Fantine’s floor manager, another Karin “a truly respectable person, firm, equitable, upright, full of the charity which consists in giving, but not having in the same degree that charity which consists in understanding and in forgiving”, who “judged, condemned, and executed Fantine.
+After discovering this, Madame ‘Caron’ gossips to Fantine’s floor manager, another Karin “a truly respectable person, firm, equitable, upright, full of the charity which consists in giving, but not having in the same degree that charity which consists in understanding and in forgiving”, who “judged, condemned, and executed Fantine.

 And executed she was.